tomat/react-reflorp/README.md

 });
 ```

-The `flags` parameter indicates what kind of request this is (i e single, list, more, update, create, del).
+The `flags` parameter indicates what type of request this is (i e single, list, more, update, create, del).

 The `entityConfiguration` parameter contains an internal representation of the configuration for the current entity.
 It
 has the following properties: